 Olouguelemo, an environmental association of 16 villages in Wadouba Township, Mali, is committed to improving the natural environment on which residents' survival and well-being depends.
 They hold meetings to agree on policies and organize brigades to monitor the protected forests.
 Government forestry representatives preside over training sessions for representatives of all the member villages, explaining forestry policy, how the association can best coordinate with the ministry, and how to encourage regeneration of trees as well as answering community members' questions.

-Olouguelemo also organizes training and support for farmers who want to assist the natural regeneration of trees in their fields, a practice that halts deforestation and improves soil stability and fertility.
+Olouguelemo also organizes training and support for farmers who want to assist the natural regeneration of trees in their fields, a practice (ANR) that halts deforestation and improves soil stability and fertility.
 By pruning trees properly, farmers can encourage them to grow up instead of out, so that their roots can prevent erosion and their leaves can add nutrients to the soil, without their branches blocking too much light from the crops.
 Over time, prunings from the encouraged trees can fulfill firewood needs.
 So far, 339 families have practiced ANR on 6480 trees in 608 fields.

 Olouguelemo's next initiative was to start the local production and distribution of efficient cookstoves, to decrease the need for firewood that motivates cutting of trees.
 They organized a training session for representatives from each of the member villages, who learned how to make two kinds of cookstoves and are now fabricating those stoves for sale in their villages.
 Over 175 stoves have been sold.

 Next, they plan to seek an agreement with the government to gain legal authority to manage the natural resources in their 15-village area, to undertake anti-erosion work in their entire zone, and to create two tree nurseries for reforestation.